Back to Developer Home

 JavaScript

-// Example of a custom range filter for price
+// Add a custom range filter after widget loads

 // Unique identifier for this filter